Got Quakes on the Mind?

 These clustered quakes are not uncommon in the Berkeley area, says Hellweg.
 Certain areas along the fault are more prone to clustered mini-quakes, possibly due to a heightened tension from slight bends in the fault.

 These quakes, and the coming large one, will be the result of the tension borne from the continued northwestward movement of the Pacific tectonic plate against the North American plate.
 In the Bay Area, their border roughly follows the California shoreline, with the Pacific plate moving northwest at about a rate of 40 millimeters a year.
 The Pacific side of the Hayward Fault creeps at about 4 millimeters a year (about little more than a quarter inch), but would need to slip at least 10 millimeters a year to prevent the tensional buildup that will result in the magnitude 6.7+ monster quake.
 When it finally does break, land on either side of the fault is expected to displace about six feet!

 If all this geology talk has you thirsting for more, be sure to read our 2006 section all about the San Andreas Fault and plate tectonics.
-And subscribe to our print magazine to get our January 2013 story all about the geology of the East Bay hills!
+And check out our January 2013 story on the geology of the East Bay hills!